Simon-Dev-Ops/Simon-Dev-Ops/README.md

 ## Introduction

-Hello, I'm S!MON, a dedicated and results-driven DevOps engineer with [7+] years of experience in designing, implementing, and optimizing CI/CD pipelines and infrastructure automation.
+Hello, I'm S!MON, a dedicated and results-driven DevOps engineer/SRE with [7+] years of experience in designing, implementing, and optimizing CI/CD pipelines and infrastructure automation.
 I'm passionate about streamlining software development processes, improving system reliability, and enabling teams to deliver high-quality applications with efficiency.

-As a DevOps engineer, my primary focus is to bridge the gap between development and operations by applying best practices, automating workflows and fostering collaboration.
+As a DevOps engineer/SRE , my primary focus is to bridge the gap between development and operations by applying best practices, automating workflows and fostering collaboration.
 I believe in the principles of Infrastructure as Code (IaC), continuous integration and continuous deployment (CI/CD), and containerization to achieve faster, more reliable, and scalable software delivery.

 ## Core Competencies